jrsousa2/Python-scripts-for-iTunes-WMP/README.md

 <br>For example:
   <br>&nbsp;&nbsp;&nbsp;How can you directly reference a track in the iTunes library with a tuple of 4 ID numbers?
-  <br>&nbsp;&nbsp;&nbsp;Even better, how can you directly reference a track in the iTunes library with a persistent ID (that sticks regardless of instance)?
+  <br>&nbsp;&nbsp;&nbsp;Even better, how can you directly reference a track in the iTunes library with a persistent ID (that sticks regardless of session)?
   <br>&nbsp;&nbsp;&nbsp;How can you locate and load the iTunes XML library (the fastest way to read all the database of music files)?
   <br>&nbsp;&nbsp;&nbsp;How do you read the file tags that WMP keeps in the metadata, some of which are embedded into the file and some of which are external?
   <br>&nbsp;&nbsp;&nbsp;How can you sync play counts between iTunes and WMP?
 (Code Call_Sync_Plays.py does that by taking the max of both).